pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

     cat ~/.bashrc > .bashrc.backup

-`cat` derives its name from 'concatenate' since it will sequentially print multiple arguments to the same output. **Use `cat` and command line globbing shortcuts to combine all the assignment markdown files into a single file located at `~/intro-programming/assignment_summary.md`.**
+`cat` derives its name from 'concatenate' since it will sequentially print multiple arguments to the same output. **Use `cat` to combine the contents of multiple files into one summary file located at `~/intro-programming/catted_file.txt`.
+Add a note in `README.md` explaining what files you combined.**

 ### Version Control